The Dot Theory

 Dot Theory is presented here as a research programme in Natural Philosophy with a specific technical aim:

-To study whether certain physical and computational formalisms are representationally incomplete with respect to contextual and observer-conditioned information, and if so, to propose an extension that is mathematically coherent, reduces to standard theory in appropriate limits, and yields discriminable predictions.
+To study whether certain current physical and computational formalisms are representationally incomplete with respect to contextual and observer-conditioned information, and if so, to propose an architectural extension that is mathematically coherent, reduces to standard theory in appropriate limits, and yields discriminable predictions.

 Internal site links to: